 Joe’s Shanghai (A New York City Classic)

-Famous for their soup dumplings and delicious pork shoulder, Joe’s Shanghai is a Chinatown establishment that now has locations in Midtown and Flushing (due to popular demand).
-New York foodies will appreciate the history and legacy of this place: in 1996, a New York Times reviewer famously said Joe’s Shanghai dumplings were “the best things in the whole world.”
-The Internet tends to agree.
+Famous for their soup dumplings and delicious pork shoulder, Joe’s Shanghai is a Chinatown mainstay.
+Today, due to popular demand, the establishment also has a location in Flushing, as well.
+New York foodies will appreciate the history and legacy of this place: in 1996, a New York Times reviewer famously said, for the first time, that Joe’s Shanghai dumplings were “the best things in the whole world.”
+Today, the Internet tends to agree.

-Start with a shredded turnip shortcake and/or scallion pancake, then move on to the crab meat dumplings.
+First, start with a shredded turnip shortcake and/or scallion pancake, then move on to the crab meat dumplings.
 Be sure to leave room for dessert, as the homemade sweet red bean shortcake is easily the best you’ll ever have.
+Joe’s Shanghai didn’t earn the title of “best dumplings in NYC” for nothing.
+In conclusion: no matter what you order, you can’t go wrong.
+Plus, the no frills Chinatown location feels very authentic– like a secret spot that you’ll be excited to tell your friends about.

 Joe’s Shanghai, 9 Pell Street, Chinatown, New York 10013